 Tips To Make The Financial Aid Process Go More Smoothly

 - Fill out a South Suburban College application for admission.

-- Bring in an official copy of your High School transcripts or High School Equivalency (HSE) scores.
+- Take or send an Official copy of your High School transcripts or High School Equivalency (HSE) scores to the Admissions Office.

 Financial Aid Information Sessions

 The Office of Financial Aid now has information sessions available Monday through Thursday in the Financial Aid office on the second floor of the Main Campus at the following times:

 |3:00 pm||10:00 am||10:00 am||3:00 pm|